mmoreram/GearmanBundle/README.md

 * addTaskLowBackground: Add a low priority background task to be run in parallel
 * runTasks: Run a list of tasks in parallel

+## Request Job Status

+With the Handle given if requesting a job you can request the status of the job.
+The Method gives a boolean.

+    $result = $gearman
+        ->jobIsRunning($result);

 # Kernel Events

 GearmanBundle transforms Gearman callbacks to Symfony2 kernel events.